apache/flink/docs/content/docs/dev/table/data_stream_api.md

 In theory, a streaming pipeline can execute all operators.
 However, in practice, some operations might not make much sense as they would lead to ever-growing state and are therefore not supported.
 A global sort would be an example that is only available in batch mode.
-Simply put: it should be possible to run a working streaming pipeline in batch and but not necessarily vice versa.
+Simply put: it should be possible to run a working streaming pipeline in batch mode but not necessarily vice versa.
 {{< /hint >}}

 The following example shows how to play around with batch mode using the [DataGen table source]({{< ref "docs/connectors/table/datagen" >}}).